bjlkeng/bjlkeng.github.io/source/posts/the-expectation-maximization-algorithm.rst

 2. **Maximization Step**: Given the values you computed in the last step (essentially known values for the latent variables), estimate new values for :math:`\theta^t` that maximize a variant of the likelihood function.
-3. **Exit Condition**: If likelihood of the observations has not changed much, exit; otherwise, go back to Step 1.
+3. **Exit Condition**: If likelihood of the observations have not changed much, exit; otherwise, go back to Step 1.

 One very nice part about Steps 2 and 3 are that they are quite easy to compute